 Learn more about Research at Penn.

 A tuba player since fourth grade, Jackie is a member of the low brass section of the Penn Band, which is among the largest and most active student-run organizations on campus.
-The Penn Band, which has around 130-members, performs about 100 times a year and is the only college band in the country to travel to all conference men’s basketball games.
+The Penn Band, which has around 130-members, performs about 100 times a year and is the only college band in the country to travel to men’s basketball conference games.

 Jackie loves photography, so when she was looking for a work-study assignment, she jumped at the chance to be a student photographer for Penn’s Office of Admissions.
-She takes on a variety of assignments, including student portraits, sporting events, and slice of life photos that capture students and campus.
+She took on a variety of assignments, including student portraits, sporting events, and slice of life photos that capture students and campus.